yuzhouisme/dva-reactnative-starter/README.md

 AppRegistry.registerComponent('RnDva', () => app.start());
 ```

-3.Dva/Redux/React-Router, reading some documents will help you.
+3. Dva/Redux/React-Router, reading some documents will help you.

-4.Look at 'subscriptions' (in models/Initial.js), when app in Splash screen, then will jump to Homepage after 3s.
+4. Look at 'subscriptions' (in models/Initial.js), when app in Splash screen, then will jump to Homepage after 3s.
 ```
 ...
 subscriptions: {